accurascan/iOS-KYC/README.md

 2. Clone the demo app and get the AccuraMICR.framework file and add it in your project

-3. After adding the framework go to targets->general and there select AccuraMICR.framework and chandge the embed symbol to `Embed & Sign`
+3. After adding the framework go to targets->general and there select AccuraMICR.framework and change the embed symbol to `Embed & Sign`

 4. Open `AccuraSDK.xcworkspace` in xcode for a better understanding of the project